 "Lovely house calls from Jill, very pleasant and professional and I feel my experience has gone so smoothly its delightful"

 For those moments when you need it the most, a short term loan from Provident can help you through life’s emergencies.

 How much you can borrow on a short term loan depends on your income, outgoings whether the repayments are manageable and sustainable.
-This is why as part of the application process, an Agent comes to your home to discuss your loan requirements and we always ensure you can afford to make repayments so you never borrow more than you can afford to repay.
+This is why as part of the application process, a member of our team comes to your home to discuss your loan requirements and we always ensure you can afford to make repayments so you never borrow more than you can afford to repay.